-These values are for design guidance only.
-Consult AN826 (DS00826) for further information on Crystal/Capacitor Selection.
+Note: These values are for design guidance only.
+Consult Application Note AN826 "Crystal Oscillator Basics and Crystal Selection for rfPIC® and PIC® Devices" (DS00826) for further information on Crystal/Capacitor Selection.

 7.5 Resetting Timer1 Using a CCP Trigger Output